-The assumed public offering price of the Units is substantially higher than the net tangible book value per share of our common stock.
+The public offering price of the Units is substantially higher than the net tangible book value per share of our common stock.
 Investors purchasing Units in this offering will pay a price per share of common stock that substantially exceeds the pro forma book value of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing Units in this offering will incur immediate dilution of \$0.77 per share of common stock, based on an assumed public offering price of \$1.74 per Class A Unit.
+As a result, investors purchasing Units in this offering will incur immediate dilution of \$0.37 per share of common stock, based on a public offering price of \$1.00 per Class A Unit.
 See "Dilution."